 On 16 April I’ll be doing an AMA – Ask Me Anything! – for Reddit Philosophy.
 You can join in the fun at 12noon EST / 5pm GMT.
 Read the discussion here.

+I was interviewed by Valentina Saini for her piece “È L’ALBA DI UN’INTERNAZIONALE FEMMINISTA?” on the Italian news site Gli Stati Generali.
+You can read the piece, in Italian, here.
+For those who don’t speak Italian I don’t have a translation of the full article, but here are the answers I gave to Valentina Saini’s questions.
 VS: In many countries and regions of the world, sexual harassment in the form of a “pat” on a woman’s “butt”, for example, is seen as something innocent and harmless, nothing one should be especially offended by – many women think so too.
 Why is that?
 Is women’s body still something that does not belong…

 Want to know what books I like?
 You can read an interview with me by Phil Treagus of The Reading Lists blog here.
 His questions were fascinating to think about and very hard to answer!